jessicaugowe/DataMining_Project/README.md

  **Contributing**

-We welcome contributions!
+We(Me, Myself and I) welcome contributions!
 Feel free to submit pull requests or open issues.
-Additionally, please review the limitations and considerations highlighted in the report.
+Additionally, please review the limitations and considerations stated in the report. **Ciao!**